 * [Drafting note: The concept of reuse under the Waste Framework Directive (2008/98/EC) is reserved for something that is not waste and suitable for direct reuse for its original purpose.
 Complying with UK and EU waste law and end-of-waste criteria is a specialist area and that parties using this wording should consider taking advice from an environmental lawyer to ensure that the circular design elements that they are proposing to introduce into their procurement processes or supply chain comply with law in this area.]

-1.1 The Manufacturer will prepare a design of the Product to deliver the Specification for the Client by [insert timings].
-In creating the design for the Product, the Manufacturer shall use all reasonable endeavours to satisfy the Circular Design Requirements.
+1.1 The Manufacturer shall prepare [or procure] a design of the Product to deliver the Specification for the Client by [insert timings].
+In creating [or procuring] the design for the Product, the Manufacturer shall[, and shall ensure that any of its contractors and subcontractors shall,] use all reasonable endeavours to satisfy the Circular Design Requirements.

-1.2 The Circular Design Requirements are:
+1.2 The Circular Design Requirements are to:

 1.3.1 proceed with the Specification, acknowledging that those identified Circular Design Requirements will not be fulfilled; or

-1.3.2 amend the Specification, and request that the Designer attempts again to fulfil all of the Circular Design Requirements against the amended specification.
+1.3.2 amend the Specification, and request that the Designer attempts again to fulfil [all of] the Circular Design Requirements against the amended specification.]

-This process shall be repeated until the Final Design is achieved in accordance with clause 1.4.
+[This process shall be repeated until the Final Design is achieved in accordance with clause 1.4].**